tyhawkins/essential-mac-apps/README.md

 ### Remote Desktop
 There are multiple choices, here are some:

-* Microsoft Remote Desktop 10 (get it from the app store*) - RDP into Windows servers.
+* Microsoft Remote Desktop 10 (paid) (get it from the app store*) - RDP into Windows servers.
-* [Remote Desktop Manager](https://remotedesktopmanager.com/home/downloadfree) - Powerful RDP client with advanced functionality like nested connection groups with inheritable settings and credentials.
+* [Remote Desktop Manager](https://remotedesktopmanager.com/home/downloadfree) (free if you register)- Powerful RDP client with advanced functionality like nested connection groups with inheritable settings and credentials.

 ### Editors
 What editor you use is a matter of fierce preference,